Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 11 Maret 2026 09.45.31 UTC
+- WIB: Rabu, 11 Maret 2026 11.50.24 UTC
-- WITA: Rabu, 11 Maret 2026 10.45.31 UTC
+- WITA: Rabu, 11 Maret 2026 12.50.24 UTC
-- WIT: Rabu, 11 Maret 2026 11.45.31 UTC
+- WIT: Rabu, 11 Maret 2026 13.50.24 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: success
+Kategori: inspirational